AI Release Engineering

 Recursive action risk

 An agent that can spawn sub-agents or invoke tools recursively can amplify a single logic error into a large-scale incident.
-The blast radius of a misbehaving agent grows exponentially without hard gates.
+The blast radius of a misbehaving agent can grow rapidly without hard gates.

 Evaluation lag